"What happened here, I wouldn't wish on anyone," says a Cuban elder deported to Mexico by mistake

-Two months later, the U.S. government admits that it has not been able to bring him back, and the immigrant finds himself homeless in Mexico, he states in an interview with Univisión.
+Two months later, the U.S. government acknowledges that it has been unable to bring him back, and the immigrant finds himself homeless in Mexico, he states in an interview with Univisión.

-The federal judge Hernán D. Vera had explicitly ordered that Romero León not be deported while his immigration situation was being resolved, but ICE proceeded anyway, citing a "communication error" stemming from the high volume of court orders managed by the agency.
+Federal Judge Hernán D. Vera had explicitly ordered that Romero León not be expelled while his immigration situation was being resolved, but ICE proceeded nonetheless, citing a "communication error" due to the high volume of court orders handled by the agency.

 Since then, the attempts to return have failed one after another.
-First, there was an attempt to arrange an airlift from the Mexican state of Chiapas, but the Mexican authorities denied Romero León's identification documents to board the flight.
+First, an airlifting was attempted from the Mexican state of Chiapas, but the Mexican authorities rejected Romero León's identification documents to board the flight.

-Then, —covered by his federal public defender—for him to travel to the border, but he was pulled from the vehicle by Mexican officials for lacking valid documentation and sent to a detention center.
+Then, —covered by his federal public defender— for him to travel to the border, but he was removed from the vehicle by Mexican officials for lacking valid documentation and sent to a detention center.

 Now, the government is considering requesting support from the Coast Guard for a maritime transfer.